Faculty Mentorship and Expertise

-Meet the mentors, creators, doers, thinkers and community members who make Tyler Tyler
+Meet the mentors, creators, doers, thinkers and community members who make Tyler Tyler.

 Working at the peak of their powers, your Tyler professors are practicing artists, architects, designers, planners and scholars who create boundary-breaking work and teach to mentor new generations of creative thinkers and makers.
 Not only are they dedicated to what they do, but also to helping you find your “voice” through supportive instruction and critique.